Worklytics/psoxy/docs/aws/authentication-authorization.md

 # Authentication and Authorization in AWS Deployments of Psoxy

-This page provides an overview of how proxy authenticates and confirms authorization of clients (Worklytics tenants).
+This page provides an overview of how Psoxy authenticates and confirms authorization of clients (Worklytics tenants).

+For general overview of how Psoxy is authorized to access data sources, and authenticates when making API calls to those sources, see [API Mode Authentication and Authorization](../authentication-authorization.md).

 ## Authentication